github/codeql/docs/codeql/codeql-language-guides/using-api-graphs-in-python.rst

 ➤ `See this in the query console on LGTM.com <https://lgtm.com/query/1876172022264324639/>`__.

 This query selects the API graph node corresponding to the ``re`` module.
-This node represent the fact that the ``re`` module has been imported rather than a specific place in the program where the import happens.
-Therefore, there will be at most one result per project, and it will not have a useful location, so you have to click `Show 1 non-source result` in order to see it.
+This node represents the fact that the ``re`` module has been imported rather than a specific location in the program where the import happens.
+Therefore, there will be at most one result per project, and it will not have a useful location, so you'll have to click `Show 1 non-source result` in order to see it.

-To find places in the program where the ``re`` module is referenced, you can use the ``getAUse`` method.
+To find where the ``re`` module is referenced in the program, you can use the ``getAUse`` method.
 The following query selects all references to the ``re`` module in the current database.

 .. code-block:: ql